 In one post on X, the YouTuber described Shen Yun’s managers as his “enemies” whom he was trying to have sent to prison.

 Since launching its persecution against Falun Gong in 1999, the CCP has built out a whole-of-society, global approach against the practice.
-The use of Chinese agents has been a growing concern for the United States.
+The use of Chinese agents overseas has been a growing concern for the United States.

 Latest Attack

-In their latest attack on Shen Yun, New York Times co-authors Hong and Michael Rothfeld appear to intend to misrepresent the performing art company’s program that allows students at Fei Tian College and Fei Tian Academy of the Arts to perform with the group as part of their practicum, The Epoch Times has learned.Ying Chen, a vice president of Shen Yun, said The New York Times has conflated Shen Yun professional staff with student performers from the Fei Tian schools.
+In their latest attack on Shen Yun, New York Times co-authors Nicole Hong and Michael Rothfeld appear to intend to misrepresent the performing arts company’s program that allows students at Fei Tian College and Fei Tian Academy of the Arts to perform with the group as part of their practicum, The Epoch Times has learned.Ying Chen, a vice president of Shen Yun, said The New York Times has conflated Shen Yun professional staff with student performers from the Fei Tian schools.

 “And it does so in an apparent attempt to create a false narrative of supposed child labor issues,” Chen told The Epoch Times.

-“The truth is this: talented performing arts students participate in Shen Yun performances as part of their practicum study, which is an established program that is legal, transparent, and a highly sought-after opportunity for aspiring artists”
+“The truth is this: Talented performing arts students participate in Shen Yun performances as part of their practicum study, which is an established program that is legal, transparent, and a highly sought-after opportunity for aspiring artists.”

 “What they don’t tell you is that classical Chinese dance is a young person’s game—some of the best in the world are in their late teens,” Chen said.